dbcorbin/LiftCompleteLite/README.md

 be properly loaded on the platform.
 Loader reads a file that is saved on the Manager system so that it automatically updates.

+There is a specialized small web site that can be used to show a live scoresheet through a browser on any device connected to the same LAN.

 For best results, all of these systems should be on the same LAN.

-Lift Complete Lite runs on Excel 2007 and higher on Windows 7 and later.
+Lift Complete Lite runs on Excel 2007 and newer on Windows 7 and newer.